-The 2025 Australian Open is scheduled to take place for two weeks from Sunday, January 12 until Sunday, January 26.
-For most tennis fans, traveling to Australia and getting tickets to the live event is simply not feasible.
+The 2026 Australian Open is scheduled to take place from Sunday, January 18 until Sunday, February 1.
+For most tennis fans, traveling to Australia and getting tickets to the live event simply isn’t feasible.
 Thankfully, you can enjoy Australian Open coverage from anywhere in the world by connecting to a Virtual Private Network (VPN).

 Most platforms covering the Australian Open geo-restrict their content.
 As such, you’ll need to connect to a VPN to access your usual home streaming services from abroad.